jeffreysorgen/golf-club-sensors/EnablingBLE.md

 - When the state goes from 0 to 1, I want the phone's flashlight to turn on.
 When it goes from 1 to 0, should turn off.
 - More directly, state change into and out of Ready/Resting states.
 If `y < -.85` then turn on the flashlight on my phone!
 - Construct code that will send a change of state notification when it happens, which can then be held in the nRF Connect app until the next update.
-- Another way to look at this is by doing a check on **whether the states match** on the peripheral and client, and if it doesn't, to update the client, although it might require more communication between devices.
 - This _pseudo code_ should transform into a function that updates the current readyState using incremental millis() or clock every 500ms.
 Then checks whether the state has changed, and if it did, it will send a Notify to BLE with `blenotify(notifyBit)`

 ##### State change: (pseudo code)